 Following these tips will help you navigate winter with greater ease, confidence, and safety.

-#1 Invest in Shoes with Good-Traction
+#1 Invest in Shoes with Good Traction

 #2 Stay Warm at All Times

 Wearing multiple layers of wool, fleece, thermal garments, and waterproof outer clothing is a must.
 Keeping your whole body warm decreases stiffness and potential joint pain and makes it easier to go about your daily activities.
+For those with hand or arm prostheses, consider winter gloves designed to fit over your prosthetic hand to improve grip on icy surfaces.

 #3 Take Care When Walking